All Episodes

 All right, so we have the House Intel memo, which came out on Friday.

-Now we have the memorandum from the Senate, and that would be Charles Grassley and Lindsey Graham's memo, and that adds a lot of light to what we learned.
+Now we have the memorandum from the Senate, and that would be Charles Grassley and Lindsey Graham's memo.

-Then we got this 10-page rebuttal memo, if you will, coming out of Adam Schiff and Company.
+Then we got this 10-page rebuttal memo, if you will, coming out of Adam Schiff and company.

 The FBI knew at the time that the people paying for this were Hillary Clinton and the DNC.